camaral/db-migration-tasks/README.md

 I made an effort to keep the system under the free tier, but I give no guarantees.

 - Build the project by executing `./gradlew build`.
-- Create a user on AWS that contains the rights described on `terraform/main_tf_policy.json`.
+- Create a user on AWS that contains the rights described on `terraform/aws/main_tf_policy.json`.
 Change the `aws:SourceIp` to your own ip.
 - Add the credentials to your environment (e.g. by adding it at ~/.aws/credentials) with profile `db_deployment`.
 - Deploy the system to AWS.
+Considering that the command `terraform` is available on your classpath, you could execute the following.
 ```
-cd terraform
+cd terraform/aws/
 terraform init
 terraform apply
 ```